jazzband/website/docs/index.md

 title: Docs
 published: 2010-12-22

 Here you’ll find some background info, a quick introduction how Jazzband works and some examples how to improve maintenance of your own projects using Jazzband’s techniques.

 ### Introduction

-Jazzband was born out of the stress that maintaining a Open Source software library alone can become over time.
-As such it's aimed at projects that have only few maintainers and have not so far reached a point at which a broader community has taken over maintenance.
+Jazzband was born out of the stress of maintaining an Open Source project alone for a longer time.
+As such it's aimed at projects with only few maintainers that have not achieved creating a community of maintainers yet.

 Jazzband strives to enable broader collaboration between the users by bringing down the walls that prevent them to become contributors.

-Jazzband tries to foster participation by the community and shared responsibilty within its members.
+Jazzband tries to foster participation by the community and shared responsibilty within its membership.
 It helps keeping projects alive as well as finding new avenues of development.

 In short, it's cooperative coding.

 ### Joining